 In Chinese culture, the Blue or Azure Dragon is a god.
-It is associated with the east, the season of spring and calmness and would make a beautiful and inspiring tattoo.
+It is associated with the east, the season of spring, and calmness and would make a beautiful and inspiring tattoo.
 However, a blue dragon tattoo doesn’t have to have a spiritual meaning.
-If you love the colour, opt for an art style that fits with your aesthetic.
+If you love the color, opt for an art style that fits with your aesthetic.
 Blue also contrasts well with red so that a fire-breathing blue dragon would look fantastic in tattoo form.
-Bear in mind that the colour in tattoos tends to fade over time, so make sure you schedule in top-ups to keep your ink looking vibrant.
+Bear in mind that the color in tattoos tends to fade over time, so make sure you schedule in top-ups to keep your ink looking vibrant.

 Dragon Scale Tattoo

 A scale tattoo – otherwise known as a mermaid scale tattoo – is a unique take on the dragon body art trend.
-It shows off the bright colours of dragon skin as well as the skill of the tattoo artist in creating the scale effect.
+It shows off the bright colors of dragon skin as well as the skill of the tattoo artist in creating the scale effect.
 The dragon scale tattoo aims to make it look as if the scales are present just below your real skin.
 It’s a tattoo that hints at your inner power and shows others that there’s something mystical and wild within all of us.

 Dragon Tiger Tattoo

 The combination of dragon and tiger is significant in Buddhist culture.
 The two animals represent opposing forces: the tiger is masculine, while the dragon is feminine.
 One represents active power, while the other represents passive power.
 For this reason, the dragon and tiger are often combined with the yin and yang symbol in art.
 If you get this tattoo, it will represent the harmonious balance of two completely different forces, linked by destiny.